J7 Incident Analysis: Edgware Road / Paddington

 Draft Guidance on response to and recovery from emergencies:

-5.36 The usual practice is for bodies to be taken to a temporary mortuary for post-mortems to be carried out.
+5.35 Human remains may be taken first to a location designated as a body holding area.
+This should be under cover and protected from the public view for reasons of security, protection and sensitivity.
+A bodyholding area should only be regarded as a temporary holding point between the site of retrieval and the designated mortuary.5.36 The usual practice is for bodies to be taken to a temporary mortuary for post-mortems to be carried out.
 It is the responsibility of the coroner’s office to make arrangements for the transfer of bodies to the mortuary.
 This is co-ordinated by the police acting on behalf of the coroner’s office, using vehicles belonging to undertakers or police, although military transport may also be used for this task.
 It is essential to establish documented continuity in respect of each aspect of the recovery and transportation process.

 Guidance for setting up the Body Holding Area, which should be inside the cordon which is set up around the scene, in this case the site of the bus and Russell Square, from the UK Resilience website: